 When you connect the cable to the SBMS power connectors please do not use to much torque.
-Since you will probably using a 4mm hex allen key the force pushing on the cable will be multiplied 628 times even with just a 10cm long key.
+Since you will probably using a 4mm (SBMS120) or 3mm (SBMS40) hex allen key the force pushing on the cable will be multiplied a few hundred times even with just a 10cm long key.
 Excessive force can break the connectors from the PCB.

-\please read the next page also it contains important information about cable selection.
+please read the next page also it contains important information about cable selection.

-3.2 Cable Selection (max short circuit current)
+3.2 Cable Selection & flyback diodes.

 Most large capacity Lithium cells have very small internal resistance so battery can output large currents that can damage the Load mosfet's.
-The only thing that will limit the current when connecting a large capacitive load like an large inverter or large DC-DC converter is the short circuit resistance that as shown in the diagram below is made out of 3 components.
+When connecting a large capacitive load like an inverter (connect inverters larger than 500W as external load see next page) or DC-DC converter the electronic short circuit protection may disconnect the Load+ and the energy stored in the Load+ cable inductance will need a way to dissipate so you will need to add the included diode 10A02 as shown below.
+In case of SBMS120 two of this diodes are needed.